wrynearson/wrynearson.github.io/src/posts/2025-05-26-home-cloud.md

   - It has a client app that lets you sync files by keeping files on the server, but letting you access them (online or offline) on your computer.
 - PiHole, to block ads, in a small virtual container.
 - Tailscale running in each VM, so I can access them in a safe way while away from home.
-- Home Assistant to monitor energy usage, using three smart plugs (just starting on this...)
+- Home Assistant to monitor energy usage, using three smart plugs, which I'm in the very early stages of setting up.

 ## Price